www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/done/2025-03-13-t61-use-lombok-s-val.md

 * End Date: 2025-04-06
 # Task Description
-Lombok's new val implementation might now be performant, as it val is translated to `final var` since version 1.18.22.
+Lombok's new val implementation might now be performant, as it translates val to `final var` since version 1.18.22.
 Before that, the bad performance of val prohibited its usage.
 # Tasks
 * [x] Use Lombok's new val implementation.